-Opinion | The ponderous, low-energy guy is Trump
+Opinion | Don’t let Trump’s distractions bury his record

+Find footage of his 2016 acceptance speech and watch it back to back with Thursday’s.
+If that’s too painful, just watch parts of both.
+Even a speech instructor at the late Trump University would notice the contrasting levels of vitality.

 The 2020 Trump looks like a man who knows his show is about to be canceled.
 He has to make a herculean effort to turn things around — and he is just too sick and tired of the whole thing to give it a real try.
 Perhaps he hoped the quantity of his words would offset the lack of forcefulness in his presentation.
 It backfired.
-A man who even critics concede is “interesting” became ponderous and boring.
+A man whom even critics concede is “interesting” became ponderous and boring.

 Seeing things this way is not, as far as I can tell, the prevailing view going into the final months of this election.
 Spooked by what happened in 2016, many analysts — especially Democrats — seem to assume that things will go very wrong for Biden.

-The post-2016 language about liberals, Democrats, “elites” and the media “not understanding” the “values” of white working- and middle-class Americans in the Midwest is back in force.
-The disorder in Kenosha, Wis., after the police shooting of Jacob Blake is assumed to be helpful to Trump, even though Biden pointed out, rather logically, that this mayhem is happening on Trump’s watch.
+The post-2016 language about liberals, Democrats, “elites” and the media “not understanding” the “values” of White working- and middle-class class Americans in the Midwest is back in force.
+The disorder in Kenosha after the police shooting of Jacob Blake and now the killing in Portland over the weekend are assumed to be helpful to Trump, even though Biden pointed out, rather logically, that this mayhem is happening on Trump’s watch.

+On Sunday, Biden unequivocally condemned “violence of every kind by anyone, whether on the left or the right,” and also denounced Trump for “fanning the flames of hate and division in our society and using the politics of fear to whip up his supporters.”

-Saying the words “law and order” often enough, the alarmists say, will wipe away the salience of covid-19 and economic collapse.
+But the alarmists insist that if Trump says the words “law and order” often enough, he will wipe away the salience of covid-19 and economic collapse.
 The voters Biden needs, the theory goes, will embrace Trump’s claims that the “chaos” and “violence” of “Democrat cities” will, through some dark magic, seep into small towns and, especially, suburbs, the election’s front lines.

 Now, as a general rule, warnings against complacency are a good idea.
 And it’s fair to say that, in an otherwise successful convention, Democrats left unfinished work on economics.
 Elites, including conservative ones, should atone for missing the social damage inflicted on our old industrial areas by economic change.
 The parts of Trump’s speech that may resonate most in those areas were his attacks on China and on Biden’s votes for trade deals in the past.